 Reliant Bancorp (RBNC) Gets a Hold Rating from Raymond James

-According to TipRanks.com, Samma is a 2-star analyst with an average return of 5.4% and a 87.5% success rate.
+According to TipRanks.com, Samma is a 3-star analyst with an average return of 6.7% and a 100.0% success rate.
 Samma covers the Financial sector, focusing on stocks such as 1St Constitution Bancorp [Nj], Capstar Financial Holdings, and The First Of Long Island.

-The word on The Street in general, suggests a Hold analyst consensus rating for Reliant Bancorp.

 See today’s analyst top recommended stocks >>